kabuto-mk7/shishi-bot/docs/index.md

 Here is a full list of commands this bot currently supports

--info -> Displays information about the bot and author.
+* info -> Displays information about the bot and author.
--clear -> Usage: "-clear 10", deletes a specified number of messages from the discord channel.
+* clear -> Usage: "-clear 10", deletes a specified number of messages from the discord channel.
--overwatch -> Predicts the outcome of your next Overwatch game.
+* overwatch -> Predicts the outcome of your next Overwatch game.
--coinflip -> Randomly flips a coin.
+* coinflip -> Randomly flips a coin.

 More commands are on the way as this projectt is still a work in progress.